PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sun, 26 Nov 2023 01:31:18 GMT
+⏰ Updated on Sat, 04 May 2024 21:17:52 GMT

-💭 Thought: Kapan ya bisa liburan dari semua tugas ini?
+💭 Thought: Mencoba bahasa pemrograman baru, semoga menyenangkan!